 The book "Smart Nutrients" written by medical researcher Dr. Abram Hoffer and holistic health writer Dr. Morton Walker presents a program of diet and supplementation specifically developed to prevent or reverse senility.

-Alzheimer’s disease is the most common cause of dementia; it accounts for 64 per cent of all dementias.
+Alzheimer’s disease is the most common cause of dementia; it accounts for 64 percent of all dementia occurrences.

 Also refer to: http://www.alz.org/national/documents/report_alzfactsfigures2008.pdf ...